The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Quick answer: what yarn weight should I use?

 Pick the yarn weight your pattern is written for — then confirm with a swatch.
-If you don’t have a pattern, choose based on the fabric you want: fingering (1) and sport (2) make lightweight, flexible fabric (great for socks, baby items, and layering pieces); DK (3) is the “sweet spot” for wearables with clear stitch definition; worsted/aran (4) is beginner-friendly and versatile; bulky (5) and super bulky (6) are fast, cozy, and bold; and jumbo (7) is dramatic and best for oversized decor.
-When substituting, match gauge (stitches per 4") first, then yardage, then fiber behavior (wool stretches and bounces; cotton is crisp and heavy; alpaca drapes).
-If your yarn is unlabeled, estimate weight with WPI (wraps per inch) and compare to the chart below.
-Still unsure?
-Bring your pattern or mystery yarn to AriYARN Shop & Studio in Park Ridge — we’ll help you match the right weight and fiber, and we can suggest tools or classes to make the project smoother.
+If you don’t have a pattern, choose based on the fabric you want: fingering (1) and sport (2) make lightweight, flexible fabric (great for socks, baby items, and layering pieces); DK (3) is a “sweet spot” for wearables with clear stitch definition; worsted/aran (4) is beginner-friendly and versatile; bulky (5) and super bulky (6) are fast, cozy, and bold; and jumbo (7) is dramatic and best for oversized decor.
+When substituting, match gauge first, then yardage, then fiber behavior (wool bounces; cotton is crisp and heavier; alpaca drapes and may “grow”).
+If your yarn is unlabeled, estimate weight with WPI and compare to the chart below.

 Yarn weights chart (0–7) — quick reference